-Here are few drivers which may be relevant for you:
+Here are a few drivers who may be relevant to you:

 - Alignment with Digital Cloud transformation and adoption strategy

 - Ease of use and maintainability

 - Reduced TCO (licensing costs) as compared to on-premises solutions

 - Ability to handle hybrid/co-existence scenarios